Iqoqo/platform-demos/Celery/readme.md

  - Run prime_finder_parallel.py. the tasks will now run on your Iqoqo account.
  You can check their progress in your account dashboard

+ ## Next steps
+ - Unleash the full power of Celery and Iqoqo by running different celery [workflows](https://docs.celeryproject.org/en/latest/userguide/canvas.html) with Iqoqo
+ - Try distributing over different machines to optimize your workflow

+ ## Limitations
+ - The script must be contained in a single file.
+Including other modules is not working currently.
+ - Including global modules will work if running in venv only or providing a docker container